uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

 Table object is a container of two entities: data and metadata.

-- Data are organized in a shape of :math:`(N \times p)`, where :math:`N` is a number of :term:`observations <Observation>` in a table and :math:`p` is a number of :term:`features <Feature>`.
+- Data is organized in a shape of :math:`(N \times p)`, where :math:`N` is a number of :term:`observations <Observation>` in a table and :math:`p` is a number of :term:`features <Feature>`.

-- Metadata defines detailed structure of the data and therefore
-  |dal_short_name| knows how to access them efficiently (see :ref:`Metadata API` section for details).
+- Metadata defines the detailed structure of the data and, therefore, helps |dal_short_name| to access the data efficiently (see :ref:`Metadata API` section for details).

 -------------------------------
 Table types in |dal_short_name|
 -------------------------------
-|dal_short_name| defines a set of classes, each implement table contact for a restricted set
+|dal_short_name| defines a set of classes, each class implements a table contact
-of metadata values (see :ref:`Metadata API` for details):
+with a specific set of metadata values (see :ref:`Metadata API` for details):

 .. list-table::
   :header-rows: 1